tikv/rfcs/text/0078-improve-tso-scalability.md

 ## Summary

-In testing large clusters for some users, we encountered a situation that is extremely challenging for TSO performance.
-In this kind of clusters that may have many TiDB instances, a certain number of PD clients will request TSO to the PD leader concurrently, and this puts a lot of CPU pressure on the PD leader because of the Go Runtime scheduling caused by the gRPC connection switch.
+As the size of the cluster grows, some users encountered a situation that is extremely challenging for TSO performance.
+In this kind of cluster that may have many TiDB instances, a certain number of PD clients will request TSO to the PD leader concurrently, and this puts a lot of CPU pressure on the PD leader because of the Go Runtime scheduling caused by the gRPC connection switch.
 With the high CPU pressure, TSO requests will suffer from increasing average latency and long-tail latency, which will hurt TiDB's QPS performance.
-To improve the scalability of TSO Service, we will propose two kinds of enhancement to both TSO client and server in this RFC to reduce the PD CPU usage and improve QPS performance.
+To improve the scalability of the TSO Service, we will propose two kinds of enhancement to both TSO client and server in this RFC to reduce the PD CPU usage and improve QPS performance.

 ## Motivation

 As mentioned before, improvement is needed in the cluster that has a certain number of TiDB instances, i.e PD clients, to reduce the CPU pressure of PD leader.
-With better TSO handling performance in this case, TSO service won't be the potential bottleneck of a big cluster easily and have a better scalability.
+With better TSO handling performance, in this case, TSO service won't be the potential bottleneck of a big cluster easily and have better scalability.

 ## Detailed design